Why buildings collapse

 Just after 1 a.m.
 Thursday, a sudden, unexpected, and devastating structural failure occurred in Surfside, Florida, when a large section of a 12-story condominium building collapsed.
 A short distance from the shore north of Miami Beach, the Champlain Towers South Condo’s southeast corner simply fell, bringing 55 of the building’s 136 units to the ground in seconds.
 Security camera footage from a nearby building shows the structure falling straight down, in two separate chunks, as if the ground underneath had slipped away.

 At this time, four people are confirmed dead, and more than 100 remain unaccounted for as emergency crews and dogs search for survivors in a pile of debris two stories high.
 Photos show a grisly scenario.
-In one, part of a top floor unit ripped open like a cutaway doll house, revealing a set of bunk beds teetering on the edge, empty.
+In one, part of a top-floor unit ripped open like a cutaway doll house, revealing a set of bunk beds teetering on the edge, empty.
 (See this article for ways you can help victims of the building collapse.)

 Why the building collapsed is not yet known.
 David Darwin is a professor of civil engineering at the University of Kansas and an expert in reinforced concrete structures, and he says the eventual investigation of the Surfside collapse will explore all the potential causes, ranging from movement in the foundation before the collapse, corrosion in the debris, and excessive cracking in the part of the building that remains standing.
 “There are all sorts of potential causes of failure,” Darwin says.
-“At this point speculation is not helpful for anybody.”
+“At this point, speculation is not helpful for anybody.”

 Nevertheless, concrete structures like the Miami condo may look sturdy, but they have been known to fail.
 There was the 2018 collapse of part of a bridge in Genoa, Italy, which killed 43 people and displaced 600 people from damaged homes.
-And in New Orleans in 2019, an 18-story Hard Rock Hotel collapsed mid-construction due to what were later found to be insufficiently strong floor beams and shoddy structural steel connections.
+And in New Orleans, in 2019, an 18-story Hard Rock Hotel collapsed mid-construction due to what were later found to be insufficiently strong floor beams and shoddy structural steel connections.

 These structural failures are rare but potent examples of problems inherent in concrete and how people use it to build.
 Concrete is the world’s most used material.
 Dating back to ancient Rome when volcanic ash, rock, lime, and seawater were combined to form a formable rock-hard material, concrete has evolved over the years into more stable forms.
-Since the mid-1800s advent of reinforced concrete – concrete poured over cages of rebar, made typically of steel – the use of concrete has become more diverse, enabling towers to rise more than 160 stories and bridges to span more than 1,000 feet.
+Since the mid-1800s advent of reinforced concrete—concrete poured over cages of rebar, made typically of steel—the use of concrete has become more diverse, enabling towers to rise more than 160 stories and bridges to span more than 1,000 feet.

-Due to its widespread use and long lifespan (typically about 100 years), concrete is often considered to be failsafe, and aging buildings can be left to slowly decay to the point of potential danger.
+Due to its widespread use and long life span (typically about 100 years), concrete is often considered to be fail-safe, and aging buildings can be left to slowly decay to the point of potential danger.
 Some researchers argue that, contrary to its intended purpose, the rebar itself accelerates this decay, due to its vulnerability to moisture that can seep into concrete.

-In the United States for example, 42% of bridges are older than their designed lifetimes of 50 years, and 7.5% have been rated structurally deficient, according to a report from the American Society of Civil Engineers.
+In the United States, for example, 42% of bridges are older than their designed lifetimes of 50 years, and 7.5% have been rated structurally deficient, according to a report from the American Society of Civil Engineers.
 Researchers have known for years that reinforced concrete structures face increased vulnerabilities due to climate change, with changing environmental conditions adding to their wear and tear.
 One culprit is chloride, a chemical compound in salty water that, when sprayed out of the ocean during tidal surges and hurricanes, can permeate into tiny cracks in concrete and erode the stabilizing connections with the reinforcing bars within.

 Darwin says that corrosion can occur when not enough concrete is used to surround the reinforcement, and increasing concentrations of carbon dioxide in the air can accelerate this internal decay.
 “If there’s a corrosion problem,” he says, “they’ll be able to see it.”